zstumgoren/betterpython/README.md

 to think of modules as nouns or containers.

-For example, you might consider creating a module called `scraper.py` and putting your `download` function in that module.
-Then you can simply call `download` at the bottom of the file in the same way that we called `main`.
+For example, you might consider creating a module called `scraper.py` and put your `download` function in that module.
+Then you can call `download` at the bottom of the file in the same way that we called `main`.

 ```python
 # scraper.py